joeyoung/arduino_shrPort/shrPort-API.md

 	shrPrt prt( 0x38, PCF8574 );

-`prt` is the name of the object and the I2C expander port is a PCF8574 located on the I2C bus at address 0x38.
+in this example, `prt` is the name of the object and the I2C expander port is a PCF8574 located on the I2C bus at address 0x38.
 Similar declarations work with each of the device-specific share port libraries.
 A complete example sketch to set up for reading pin 7 and writing the result to pin 0 once on startup follows: